JoinColony/colonyNetwork/docs/_Interface_IColony.md

 ### `setRootRole`

 Set new colony root role.
+Can be called by root role only.

 **Parameters**